freifunk/projects.freifunk.net-contents/README.md

 ## Defining FAQs

-Users can also add FAQs by simply creating a markdown file in _faq folder.
+Users can also add FAQs by simply creating a markdown file in collections/_faq folder.

 Format for faq markdown file is as follows:
 ```